 Find A Way: A Sacred Journey 2025-2028

 What is it?
-Find A Way: A Sacred Journey is a 3 year intention to walk (literally and metaphorically) with the 350th anniversary of King Philip’s War across the lands of New England.
+The Find A Way Pilgrimage is a 3 year intention to walk (literally and metaphorically) with the 350th anniversary of King Philip’s War across the lands of New England.
 This war between indigenous tribes and the settler-colonists of the church shapes our history and is largely unknown.
 It is an unhealed wound in our land, our culture.

 “No dream of repair is possible without the long, slow, embodied work of reckoning.”
 These words from the Landscape of Slavery at Harvard Walking tour imagine a way towards a dream of healing that begins with learning from the land and the peoples who have lived with this land for thousands of years, discovering who we as church have been in that story.
 How can we begin a new chapter?
 How can we dream of healing centuries of damage?
 We will seek to Find A Way, against all odds, to listen, to witness to “streets that may be familiar but which we will seek to hear from in a new way.”
 (H& LS Tour)